 - When in need, 25% of freelancers can find work within a day.

-- Freelancing contributes $1.4 trillion to the US economy.
+- In 2019, freelancing contributed $1 trillion to the US economy.

 - While they’re more likely to earn more, male freelancers are also more likely to be tricked by clients.

 - Freelancers earn over $1 billion on Upwork yearly.

 - There are 12 million registered freelancers on Upwork.